Yephess Charitable Trust

 How to Apply

-Organizations are not able to apply for funding through standard grant application procedures.
-The trustees identify and support organizations based on their own research, community connections, and understanding of need within the religious and educational sectors they support.
+Organisations are not able to apply for funding through standard grant application procedures.
+The trustees identify and support organisations based on their own research, community connections, and understanding of need within the religious and educational sectors they support.

 Decision Timeline